Septic arthritis is an infection in the joint fluid (synovial fluid) and joint tissues. It occurs more often in children than in adults.

 Osteogenesis imperfecta (OI) is an inherited (genetic) bone disorder that is present at birth.
 It is also known as brittle bone disease.
 A child born with OI may have soft bones that break (fracture) easily, bones that are not formed normally, and other problems.
 Signs and symptoms may range from mild to severe.

 Osteomyelitis is an infection of a bone by a germ (bacteria or fungus).
 In children, infection in the long bones of the arms and legs are most common.
-A child with osteomyelitis will be referred to an orthopedist (doctor specializing in treating bone and joint problems) for evaluation and treatment.
+Read on to learn more about this condition, including symptoms, diagnosis, and treatment.

-Detailed information on overuse injuries in children, including jumper's knee, patellar tendonitis, little leaguers' elbow, little leaguers' shoulder, osteochondritis dissecans, Sever's disease, shin splints, Sinding-Larsen-Johansson disease, spondylolisthesis, and spondylolysis
+Detailed information on overuse injuries in children, including jumper's knee, patellar tendonitis, little leaguers' elbow or shoulder, and more.

 Detailed information on sports safety for kids, including safety gear and equipment